learn-co-curriculum/react-hooks-props-destructuring/README.md

 this function, which will have `title`, `posterSrc`, and `genres` as keys.
 Destructuring allows us to take the **keys from the props object** and assign them to **variables with the same name**.
-That way, in our JSX, we don't have to use `props.whatever` everywhere &mdash; we can just access the value directly!
+That way, in our JSX, we don't have to use `props.whatever` everywhere — we can just access the value directly!

 Another benefit of destructuring props is that it makes it easier to tell what props a component expects to be passed down from its parent.
 Consider these two